This post was updated on August 1, 2021.

 - They may not know the answer themselves.

 But providing people the opportunity to celebrate or display their pride – such as providing rainbow versions of your conference stickers – means that you are promoting acceptance, normalization, and a sense of community for those individuals.
-Again, choice is everything.
+Say it with me now: choice is everything.

-I have had quite a few people ask me recently what “queer” actually means.
+I myself identify as queer.
+Since this used to be a slur, people have asked me what this word means now.
 Even though I was happy to answer because it spurred on a good conversation, Google is free!
 I admit, there are a lot of terms (LGBTQ+ is just scratching the surface).
 But there are tons and tons of resources, glossaries, and YouTube videos that explain them.

 Expand Your Sphere of Influence

 One of the funny things about friendship is that we tend to find it easier to be friends with people who think, look, act, or speak like us.
 Since the majority of the people in the community are white males, chances are, if you’re a white male, so are most of your friends.
 But common goals, interests, and experiences are also seeds for friendship.

 I was told recently about a person who was putting together a panel for a conference.
 They are a cis white male.
 When they put out a call for panel members, almost all of the applicants were also cis white males.
 This upset them; they knew that a diverse panel would be better.
 But they were uncomfortable sending out a bunch of Twitter DMs, saying “Hey, I need a woman for this panel, please apply.”
 Isn’t that pandering?
 Isn’t that a little too much like affirmative action or tokenization?